HOLISTIC PRACTICE STAGE GUIDE

 DISCOVERABILITY

 Patients increasingly find practices through maps and local search before they call or visit a website.
-A claimed and accurate Google Business Profile is now foundational infrastructure, not a marketing project.
-The first patient who searches for the practice and finds nothing, or finds incorrect information, is a patient who never called.
+A claimed and accurate Google Business Profile is foundational infrastructure, not a marketing project.
+The first patient who searches for you and finds nothing, or finds incorrect information, is a patient who never called.

 Claim the profile before the practice opens.
 Set the address, hours, modalities, and contact information correctly from the beginning.
 This costs nothing and takes less than an hour.
 Fixing it after incorrect information has been indexed and spread to other directories takes considerably longer.